-- 15 credits in NCEA Level 1 Physical Education - If the student has not studied L1 Physical Education, entrance will be by discretion of the subject teacher in charge. - Students are permitted to choose both Physical Education and Outdoor Education, but entry to both courses is at the discretion of the subject teacher in charge.
+- 15 credits in NCEA Level 1 Physical Education - If the student has not studied L1 Physical Education, entrance will be by discretion of the subject teacher in charge.

 This is an academic course that aims to further develop students' knowledge and understanding of the principles and concepts of physical education.
 The course involves both practical and theoretical components where students will have the opportunity to participate in a greater range of learning experiences and study with greater depth.